€16,00

 -

 Bezel setting (recommended): protects the cabochon's profile and highlights its shape.
-Ideal for pendants and everyday rings.
+Ideal for everyday pendants and rings.

 -